KubeHelper/kubehelper/installers/README.md

 The Terraform module is ready for installation.
 You need to connect it to your modules and specify the namespace in which the KubeHelper should be installed.
 Don't forget to change default username and password in [variables.tf](https://github.com/KubeHelper/kubehelper/blob/main/installers/terraform/variables.tf).

-* Add module to your main.tf.
+* Add a module to your main.tf.
 Change the name and path to the module.

 ```shell
 module "infra_kube_helper" {